dextr-cloud/dextr-docs/docs/_pages/notification.md

   nav: "docs"
 ---

-ConectPath is able to use both native Operating System and Chrome notifications for incoming contacts.
+ConnectPath is able to use both native Operating System and Chrome notifications for incoming contacts.
 If the notification doesn't show up there are a few settings to check:

 #### Chrome Flags